JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![The gcc compiler is still available inside the container](./img/25-gcc-compiler-still-available.png)

-A good practise in docker is to work with a multi-stage build, meaning that you prepare the app in one container (the build stage) but ship it in a different one.
+A good practice in docker is to work with a multi-stage build, meaning that you prepare the app in one container (the build stage) but ship it in a different one.
 As a result, the shipping container can be even smaller (as build tooling etc. is not necessary in the run container) and by having less tooling available in your container, you are also further reducing the attack surface.
 Secondly, if your application doesn't rely on certain binaries, there is no need for them to be present in the container.
 Have a look at https://gtfobins.org/ and decide which ones can be removed.
 As we are trying to avoid any installations I'm removing `nc`, `wget`, `curl`, `apt`, `pip` to make it even harder to get something.
 The new Dockerfile contains:

 ```dockerfile
 # ---------- Stage 1: builder (has gcc + pip) ----------